TEALSK12/introduction-to-computer-science/lesson_46.md

 -   Guess My Word planning worksheet: ([Download in Word](https://github.com/TEALSK12/introduction-to-computer-science/raw/master/Projects/Projects%20Word/Project_4_Guessmyword_Planning_Worksheet.docx)) ([Link to PDF](https://github.com/TEALSK12/introduction-to-computer-science/raw/master/Projects/Projects%20PDF/Project_4_Guessmyword_Planning_Worksheet.pdf))

 -   [Optional] Printouts of the specification
--   Link to an online version of Hangman, such as <http://www.playhangman.com/>
+-   Link to an online version of a guessing game, such as <http://www.searchamateur.com/Play-Free-Online-Games/Bubbletoonia-Cake-Deal.htm>
 -   A word list from which words can be selected for the game, such as <http://www.mieliestronk.com/corncob_lowercase.txt>

 ## Pacing Guide